Electronics Recycling Center

 Friday - CLOSED

-Saturday - 9 AM to 1 PM (2nd and 4th Saturdays only)
+Saturday - 8 AM to 12 PM (2nd and 4th Saturday of each month only)

 Sunday - CLOSED

 Days and Hours of Operation will be evaluated regularly and are subject to change.
-They may also be adjusted over the winter to correspond with daylight.
 The site will be closed on County Holidays and during inclement weather.

 What do you accept for recycling?